apollo

 How does the drug interact with DM Syrup 50 ml:

-Co-administration of DM Syrup 50 ml with Isocarboxazid can increase the risk of side effects.
+Co-administration of DM Syrup 50 ml with Ketamine can increase the risk of side effects.

 How to manage the interaction:

-Taking DM Syrup 50 ml with Isocarboxazid can result in an interaction, but it can be taken if your doctor has advised it.
-However, if you have any of these symptoms - dizziness, drowsiness, confusion, disorientation, memory problems, blurred vision, dry mouth, constipation, heat intolerance, flushing, decreased sweating, difficulty urinating, rapid heartbeat, - make sure to consult the doctor right away.
-Do not stop using any medications without talking to a doctor.
+Taking DM Syrup 50 ml and Ketamine together can result in an interaction, it can be taken if your doctor has advised it.
+However, contact a doctor immediately if you experience any symptoms such as dizziness, drowsiness, confusion, difficulty concentrating, and breathing difficulty.
+Avoid activities requiring mental focus such as driving, operating dangerous machinery.
+Do not discontinue any medications without a doctor's advice.

 Drug-Food Interactions